ckeditor/ckeditor4-docs/guides/dev/howtos/basic_configuration/README.md

 	// Remove multiple plugins.
 	config.removePlugins = 'elementspath,save,font';

+You can also use the [CKBuilder Online service](http://ckeditor.com/builder) to download a truly customized version of CKEditor.

 ## How Do I Find Code Examples Showing CKEditor Customization?

 Each CKEditor installation package available on the official download site contains a `samples/` folder.

-Once you download CKEditor, open the `samples/index.html` file in your Internet browser to see a list of samples presenting a broad range of usage scenarios and customization options for CKEditor.
+Once you download CKEditor, open the `samples/index.html` file in your browser to see a list of samples presenting a broad range of usage scenarios and customization options for CKEditor.
 Each sample contains a short description along with a code snippet as well as one or more CKEditor instances to play with.

 If you are interested in learning how to create your own code to embed, configure, and customize CKEditor, have a look at the source code of the sample pages.

-The figure below presents one of the CKEditor samples, Massive inline editing (`inlineall.html`), opened in an Internet browser.
+The figure below presents one of the CKEditor samples, Massive inline editing (`inlineall.html`), opened in a browser.

 {@img ../../images/inlineall.png One of the CKEditor samples as viewed in Google Chrome}